The Future For Dividend Income in 2023

-2020 has been a challenging year for investment markets and in particular dividend income.
+2021 has been a challenging year for investors and investment markets and in particular dividend income.
 In the case of equity investments, market prices are only part of the story as company dividends can provide valuable additional growth or a source for income.
-Dividends are paid out by companies to shareholders, which can benefit direct shareholders or contribute to investment returns from funds that invest all or part of their portfolios in equities.

 Companies will usually make regular dividends to shareholders, generally on a quarterly basis, but special dividends may be paid if the business has surplus cash.